ambertide/JotFormTeamsApp/README.md

 npm install
 ```

-Furthermore, you will have to provide your own `.fx` directory.
+Furthermore, you will have to provide your own `.fx` directory, as well as providing your own client ID in `index.tsx`.

 Keep in mind that this will also install a pre-commit hook that will run tests before committing.